Text2Motion: From Natural Language Instructions to Feasible Plans: Results

-Our first hypothesis is that performing policy sequence optimization on task plans output by the LLM is essential to task success.
-To test this hypothesis, we compare Text2Motion and \hm{}, which both perform policy sequence optimization, against \scgs{} and \imgs{}, which are both reactive methods.
+Our first hypothesis is that performing geometric feasibility planning on task plans output by the LLM is essential to task success.
+To test this hypothesis, we compare methods that use geometric feasibility planning (\ttm{}, \sh{}, \se{}) against myopic methods that do not (\scgs{} and \imgs{}).

 Instructions $i$ provided in the first two planning tasks (\LH{}) allude to skill sequences that, if executed appropriately, would solve the task.
 In effect, the LLM plays a lesser role in contributing to plan success, as its probabilities are conditioned to mimic the skill sequences in $i$.
-On such tasks, the reactive baselines fail to surpass success rates of 20\%, despite completing between 50\%-80\% of the subgoals (Fig.~\ref{fig:planning-result}).
-This result is anticipated as the feasibility of the final skills requires coordination with earlier skills in the sequence, which the reactive baselines fail to consider.
-As other tasks in our suite combine aspects of \LH{} with \LG{} and \PAP, it remains difficult for \scgs{} and \imgs{} to find solutions.
+On such tasks, \ttm{}, \sh{} and \se{} which employ geometric feasibility planning over skills sequences better contend with geometric dependencies prevalent in \LH{} tasks and thereby demonstrate higher success rates.